idelchi/envsync/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 `envprof` is a CLI tool for managing named environment profiles in YAML or TOML.
-It supports layering (inheritance) of profiles and is designed for clarity and shell integration.
+Supports layering (inheritance) of profiles and imports of `.env` files.

 ## Features

-- Define multiple environment profiles in one file
+- Define multiple environment profiles in one file in YAML or TOML, with profile inheritance and dotenv imports
-- Supports YAML and TOML formats
-- Profile inheritance with conflict resolution
-- Export profiles to shell using `eval "$(envprof export <profile>)"`
-- Export profiles to `.env` files
+- List profiles, export to a `.env` file, the current shell, or enter a subshell with the environment loaded

 ## Installation